-The Operating Partnership has letter of credit and performance obligations of approximately \$39.3 million at December 31, 2002 primarily related to its wholly owned subsidiary IXP and certain development and lender requirements.
+The Company has letter of credit and performance obligations of approximately \$39.3 million primarily related to its wholly owned subsidiary IXP and certain other development and lender requirements.

-The Operating Partnership has indebtedness guarantee obligations with lenders primarily related to construction loans.
-At December 31, 2002, the Operating Partnership had obligations outstanding totaling approximately \$2.8 million in excess of its share of indebtedness related to the construction loan of a joint venture property.
+The Company has indebtedness guarantee obligations with lenders primarily related to construction loans.
+At December 31, 2002, the Company had obligations outstanding totaling approximately \$2.8 million in excess of its share of indebtedness related to the construction loan of a joint venture property.

-The Operating Partnership's joint venture agreements generally include provisions whereby each partner has the right to initiate a purchase or sale of its interest in the joint ventures.
-Under these provisions, the Operating Partnership is not compelled to purchase the interest of its outside joint venture partners.
+The Company's joint venture agreements generally include provisions whereby each partner has the right to initiate a purchase or sale of its interest in the joint ventures.
+Under these provisions, the Company is not compelled to purchase the interest of its outside joint venture partners.